Work Package 3: Intergovernmental Return Frameworks

 Key Findings:

-- Many European countries informally tolerate irregular migrants due to labor market needs.
+- Many European countries informally tolerate irregular migrants due to labour market needs.

-- Regularization policies vary, with some countries emphasizing economic benefits and others opposing them as incentives for irregular migration.
+- Regularisation policies vary, with some countries emphasising economic benefits and others opposing them as incentives for irregular migration.

 - A gap exists between political rhetoric on irregularity and the realities of migrant integration.